 For large firms – typically 50 people and over we strongly recommend a comprehensive solution that can handle the unexpected as well as maintain a consistent baseline operationally.
-An exemplary firm to work with is Oxford Solutions.
+An exemplary firm to work with is eSentire.
 They use their outstanding knowledge and technical skill to actively monitor your network as part of a constant process of limiting your risk.

 From an SEC or FINRA point of view – this is where smaller firms need to be…actively involved in evaluating and managing their Cyber Security risk !

 Why is HM Offering This Now?

 The audit provides an objective look at your environment and demonstrates where improvements can be made and remediation accomplished.
 Most significant is that it presents the results and improvements in an easy to use format.
 The software we use is specifically designed to automate the process using the most current definition of “risk” in the cyber security world.

 We also attempt access from outside your network to examine details of what may or may not be exposed externally.
 It validates firewall configurations as well as “visible” software such as Outlook Web Access, Terminal Services or Citrix.

 Combined, these tools provide a comprehensive picture and the ability to remediate any issues – reducing the threat exposure from even the most arcane attacks.

 An initial internal scan may typically present a “C” grade, although we have seen some “F”s !

 There are various reasons for what appears to be a mediocre grade.
 It could be something unique to your environment – or it could be something as mundane as the need for Java to be updated on a workstation.
 Even small things add up – creating the baseline metric.
 Having a lower grade is actually an advantage so that when we test again after having performed the appropriate work to close any exploits – the validation will show very clearly.
 Forward progression over the course of a year readily presents to external auditors or investors your active participation in maintaining your IT environment and reducing potential threats.